cloudinary/cloudinary-go/README.md

 ### Configuration

 Each request for building a URL of a remote cloud resource must have the `CloudName` parameter set.
-Each request to our secure APIs (e.g., image uploads, eager sprite generation) must have the `ApiKey` and `ApiSecret` parameters set.
+Each request to our secure APIs (e.g., image uploads, eager sprite generation) must have the `APIKey` and `APISecret` parameters set.
 See [API, URLs and access identifiers](http://cloudinary.com/documentation/api_and_access_identifiers) for more details.

-Setting the `CloudName`, `ApiKey` and `ApiSecret` parameters can be done by initializing the Cloudinary object, or by using the CLOUDINARY_URL environment variable / system property.
+Setting the `CloudName`, `APIKey` and `APISecret` parameters can be done by initializing the Cloudinary object, or by using the CLOUDINARY_URL environment variable / system property.

 The entry point of the library is the Cloudinary struct.